robwilde/phpantom_lsp/README.md

 A fast, lightweight PHP language server written in Rust.
 Ready in seconds, uses a fraction of the RAM other language servers need, and stays responsive throughout.
 No indexing phase, no waiting.

 > [!NOTE]
 > PHPantom is in active development.
 The core editing features are solid and used daily on production codebases.
-Extract Function and broader diagnostics are still on the roadmap.
+Extract Function, workspace symbols, and broader refactoring tools are still on the roadmap.

 ## Features